 To de-densify the office, many organizations are considering expanding their office space.
 Expanding the square footage creates a functional office layout because employees feel physically distanced from their colleagues more comfortably.

 Additionally, expanding your office space can create a functional layout for the future.
 Should the social distancing restrictions loosen in the future, you’ve already expanded your office space, and your expanded office will accommodate growth.

 Office Expansion Success Story: Pilot Freight Services

 Accommodating roughly 300 employees, this spacious large office layout allowed our design team to include many different elements.
 Formcraft built spaced-out workstations and flexible/collaborative spaces.
-The sprawling open floor plan also included more traditional meeting rooms and smaller huddle rooms.
-It was important to Pilot Freight that everyone had access to areas for focused or team-driven work.
+The sprawling open floor plan included more traditional meeting rooms and smaller huddle rooms.
+It was essential to Pilot Freight that everyone had access to areas for focused or team-driven work.